2020/21 | Conestoga College

 Health and Wellness Services

 Be well so you can do well!
 Your health and well-being are important factors in being successful at college and beyond.
 We know that life happens and things don’t always turn out the way you planned, but we’ve got you covered.
-Need someone to talk to?
-Concerned about your mental health?
-Feeling unwell?
-Have questions about your physical health?
-Want to make a change but not sure where to start?
-We have professional counsellors and health professionals to support you.

 Counselling Services and mental health supports

 We offer free, private and confidential counselling appointments to full time students.
 If you are feeling stressed, worried or uncertain of how to move forward in an area of your life, a counsellor can help you figure out steps to overcome obstacles and find balance.
 Visit our information page for more details and appointment booking information.

 The cost of appointments with our doctors and other health professionals are covered by OHIP or other medical insurance.
-You will need to provide proof of insurance at your appointment.
+You will need to provide proof of insurance for your appointment.
 For more information on student health insurance please contact CSI.

-Not sure if your program is right for you?
 Are you unclear about your future career options?
 Need help with job search?
 Advising is available at all campuses to assist you with your career planning and preparation needs (please refer to the service schedule for your campus).

-Our advisors can help with:
+Our Advisors can help with:

 - Exploring career options related to your program of study